 Corey Page Martin is a genderqueer poet based in Katarokwi/Kingston.
-They recently graduated from a BA (Hons) at Queen’s University, where they now study Education.
-They serve as Managing Editor at Quilt and first read for Chestnut Review.
-Their writing and art have appeared in Collective Reflections, Quilt, and The Undergraduate Review and can be found at www.coreympages.ca.
+They recently graduated from a BA (Hons) in Linguistics and English Literature at Queen’s University, where they now study Education.
+They serve as Managing Editor at Quilt , Editor at The Lamp, and Intern Poetry Reader at Chestnut Review.
+Their writing and art have appeared in Collective Reflections, Quilt, and The Undergraduate Review.
+Their first chapbook, JIM, came out this year with Anstruther Press.

 forthcoming from Anstruther Press